Producing 'Candle Wick' | Breakdown

 2D FLAME PASS:

-Having a realistic look for the 3D flame is very challenging so Tsvetelina Kumanova decided to do a 2D pass of the flame in After Effects, on top of the 3D mesh, so the edges look a bit more naturally deformed.
+Having a realistic look for the 3D flame was very challenging so we we incorporated a 2D pass of the flame in After Effects, overlaying it onto the 3D mesh.
+This technique enhanced the natural deformation of the flame's edges, resulting in a more authentic look.

-Check out the video below to see one of her shots in black and white, combined with the 2D flame pass.
+Check out the video below to see one of the shots in black and white, combined with the 2D flame pass.

 PRODUCTION:

-I mainly used Excel for production planning and progress tracking throughout the short and had to create bespoke documents for efficient visual project management.
+We mainly used Excel for production planning, scheduling and progress tracking throughout the short and had to create bespoke documents for efficient visual production management.

 The Production Schedule displays all big tasks set with assignees, deadlines, and progress bars in a form of a calendar.
 This helped the whole team know at glance the stage of production and any pending activity.

 This is a detailed document displaying the different shot numbers, descriptions/script, frame numbers, camera type, transitions, sounds and voiceovers.
-It would assist the team in different stages of pre-production but mostly when working on the script, storyboarding and 2D animatic.
+It assisted the team in different stages of pre-production such as script, storyboarding and 2D animatic.

 PERSONAL REFLECTION:

 'Candle Wick' was very challenging and required technical knowledge to manage it.
 Wick was a moving light source so we needed to be proactive with our rigging process so we don't encounter too many surprises during lighting and rendering.
 We also dealt with internal conflict throughout the project which was very difficult to handle, especially when we entered production.
-This is a good representation of the real world because we won’t be able to choose our colleagues when we join the industry.
-Nonetheless, It taught me how to confidently manage a difficult project when it's out of my comfort zone and how to effectively communicate throughout a project when disagreement is more common than agreement.
-It provided me with great experiences, technical practice and lessons which I will definitely carry over once I graduate.
+By successfully producing this film, I learned how to confidently manage a difficult project when it's out of my comfort zone and how to effectively communicate throughout a project when disagreement is more common than agreement.
+It provided me with great experiences, technical practice and lessons which I will definitely carry over to the next project.

 TEAM: